postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 Newman is a command-line Collection Runner for Postman.
 It enables you to run and test a Postman Collection directly from the command line.
 It's built with extensibility in mind so that you can easily integrate it with your continuous integration servers and build systems.

-Newman maintains feature parity with Postman and allows you to run collections the way they are executed inside the collection runner in Postman.
+Newman maintains feature parity with Postman and allows you to run collections the way they're executed inside the collection runner in Postman.

 Newman resides in the [NPM registry](https://www.npmjs.com/package/newman) and on [GitHub](https://github.com/postmanlabs/newman).